-In online Appendix Tables 1 and 2 we document that link failure between ASEC and DER is concentrated among noncitizen immigrants.
-Because the opt-out rate to agree to link ASEC and the DER is a trivial 0.5 percent, most link failures are due to lack of personally identifiable information used in constructing a linkage indicator.
-To address this, we estimate a saturated probit model of the probability of an ASEC-DER link as a function of a full array of demographic characteristics, including nativity, Hispanic ethnicity, and their interaction (see Appendix Table 3).
-As described in the online supplementary appendix, we then use the fitted values to construct inverse probability weights (IPW) to rebalance the ASEC-DER linked sample for the missing nonlink sample (i.e. the ratio of the ASEC weight to the fitted probability of a link).
-Because most of the linkage failures are not due to an opt-out choice by the respondent, and instead are accounted for by observed demographics, we believe any potential bias from selection on unobservables, which would not be corrected by IPW, is minimal.
+In appendix tables 1 and 2 we document that link failure between ASEC and DER is concentrated among noncitizen immigrants.
+Because the optout rate to agree to link the ASEC and DER is a trivial 0.5 percent, most link failures are due to lack of personally identifiable information used in constructing a linkage indicator.
+To address this, we estimate a saturated probit model of the probability of an ASEC-DER link as a function of a full array of demographic characteristics, including nativity, Hispanic ethnicity, and their interaction (see appendix table 3).
+As described in the appendix, we then use the fitted values to construct inverse-probability weights (IPWs) to rebalance the ASEC-DER linked sample for the missing nonlink sample (i.e., the ratio of the ASEC weight to the fitted probability of a link).
+Because most of the linkage failures are not due to an opt-out choice by the respondent and instead are accounted for by observed demographics, we believe any potential bias from selection on unobservables, which would not be corrected by IPWs, is minimal.

-4. Is Response a Function of Earnings, and Is Earnings a Function of Response?
+IV.
+Is Response a Function of Earnings, and Are Earnings a Function of Response?

-We begin our analysis examining the conditional distribution of response given earnings, where in Table 2 we present estimates of equation (3) using the linked ASEC-DER sample and both unweighted and IPW linear probability models.6 In this first test, we control for DER earnings simply in logarithmic form.
-The first two columns do not control for any confounders, while in columns (3) and (4) we control for a rich a set of covariates in X_i , including a quartic in potential experience, race, marital status, citizenship, education, metropolitan area size, occupation, industry, and year.
-Column (4) also interacts the covariates with DER earnings, relaxing separability.
-We recognize that this is a relatively simple model of the joint distribution and so, subsequent analysis moves from use of a single linear log earnings term to categorical measures for earnings percentiles that allow for different responses throughout the distribution.
+We begin our analysis by examining the conditional distribution of response given earnings, where in table 2 we present estimates of equation (3) using the linked ASEC-DER sample and both unweighted and IPW linear-probability models.
+In this first test, we begin by conditioning only on the logarithm of DER earnings.
+Columns 1 and 2 do not control for any confounders, while in columns 3 and 4 we control for a rich a set of covariates in $X_0$ , including a quartic in potential experience, race, marital status, citizenship, education, metropolitan area size, occupation, industry, and year.
+Column 4 also interacts the covariates with DER earnings, relaxing separability.
+We recognize that this is a relatively simple model of the joint distribution, so subsequent analysis moves from use of a single linear log earnings term to categorical measures for earnings percentiles that allow for different responses throughout the distribution.
 This allows for a less parametric relationship between nonresponse and earnings.